Siddh-2006/SatQuery_AI/docs/02-technical-approach.md

 ## 8. Adjacent API Paths

-Not every imagery operation enters the agent graph:
+Imagery operations are integrated through the API boundary according to their interaction mode:

-- `POST /api/uploads` stores an uploaded file, detects available metadata, and serves a preview.
-Querying that upload is rejected by the current compatibility layer.
+- `POST /api/uploads` stores an uploaded file, detects available metadata, and serves a preview for subsequent analysis.
 - Patch preview endpoints resolve imagery and render server-side composites.
-- `POST /api/segment` is a direct UI path.
-In normal operation it returns an explicit not-integrated error because the segmentation model is not ready;
+- `POST /api/segment` is a direct UI path for prompt-based segmentation and returns the resulting polygon mask for map interaction.
-	its demo behavior is kept separate from the real query pipeline.
 - Session and report endpoints expose persisted context, messages, and response artifacts.